Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 6 November 2024 05.26.27 UTC
+- WIB: Rabu, 6 November 2024 06.24.08 UTC
-- WITA: Rabu, 6 November 2024 06.26.27 UTC
+- WITA: Rabu, 6 November 2024 07.24.08 UTC
-- WIT: Rabu, 6 November 2024 07.26.27 UTC
+- WIT: Rabu, 6 November 2024 08.24.08 UTC

 Kutipan Inspiratif:
-"Friends are like money in the bank, longer you keep them, the more they are worth!!!"
+"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."

-Kategori: friendship
+Kategori: inspirational